flux77/merchant-of-venice/venice/readme.txt

 test    Runs the automated test suite web     Packages the web files ready for deployment (Not included in
         the source release).

+You can also use an IDE, Borland JBuilder 2005 to build and run Venice.
+The project file is in ide/borland.

 6 Licenses